marccanby/linguiphyr/paper/paper.md

 in the case of phonological mergers, which are generally considered irreverisble.
 Finally, custom characters allow the user to declare which state transitions are allowed, and what the cost should be for each permitted transition.
 The exact way to specify this is described in the "Data Upload" page of the app.

-Our data format also supports *polymorphic* character states: these are instances where a language exhibits more than one state for a character.
-In the context of lexical data, this would mean that a language manifests two cognate classes for the same semantic slot.
+Finally, our data format supports *multi-state* and *polymorphic* characters.
+Multi-state characters can take more than 2 states.
+While it is common to convert multi-state characters into a set of independent binary traits, we recommend leaving such characters in their underlying multi-state form unless the estimation algorithm explicitly requires binary characters (for further discussion and studies on these approaches, see @rexova2003cladistic; @tutorialNicholsWarnow; @warnow2017computational).
+Our format also supports polymorphic characters, which are those for which a language exhibits more than one state.
+For lexical data, this would mean that a language manifests two cognate classes for the same semantic slot.
 Such examples are denoted by separating the states with a */* (e.g. *1/2*) in the dataset.

-Finally, we note that our software permits *multi-state* characters, not just binary traits.
-Binary traits are particularly common in likelihood-based phylogenetic estimation, because most likelihood models require a pre-specified state space (e.g. $0$ and $1$).
-Non-parametric methods like parsimony do not have this assumption, and, in fact, it is not advisable to treat multi-state characters as a set of binary traits because the estimation algorithms consider the traits independent (when they are not) [@rexova2003cladistic; @tutorialNicholsWarnow; @warnow2017computational].
-For example, a lexical character denoting "bird" may have states $1$, $2$, and $3$, each representing a different cognate class observed in attested languages.
-Treating this as binary would create three traits, referring to whether or not the languages exhibit each of these cognate classes in the "bird" meaning.
-Unless there is a reason to make this binary conversion
-(e.g. because it is necessary to run likelihood algorithms), we suggest to leave the data in the underlying multi-state form.

-The app then presents some statistics about the dataset, and one can perform some simple analyses:
+After uploading the data, the app presents some statistics:

 * **Parsimony Uninformative Characters:** The characters that are not *parsimony informative* are displayed.
 These characters will have no effect on parsimony-based tree estimation because they can be fit equally well to any tree (see @warnow2017computational for a discussion).
 This